Auanoraj/Students-Log/README.md

 # Students-Log

+Open two CMD.

-Run npm install and npm client-install on two different CMD
+Run npm install on one CMD and on another CMD change path of the directory to client ("cd client"), then run npm install.

-Run npm start on both server and client CMD
+Run npm start on each CMD.

 Goto http://localhost:3000/ and go through the app.